pierceforte/cs307_simulation_project/doc/DESIGN_PLAN.md

 List the parts of the project each team member plans to take primary and secondary responsibility for and a high-level plan of how the team will complete the program.

 - Suomo Ammah (sna19)
+    - I wrote tests for the methods.
+    - simulation visualization: display realtime graph data on the simulation, running multiple simulations at a time, and style.
 - Pierce Forte (phf7)
 - Donald Groh (dkg16)
+    - Primarily responsible for making the files, reading files.
+    - Secondary Responsibility in handling UI aspects as well as building the next simulations that are going to need to be added.
+      I would also like to work on the management of the MVC pattern and building tests in the following sections.
 - Mary Jiang (mvj6)
     - Primarily responsible for implementing Cells and view classes as necessary (Cell, Simulation, possibly Grid).
     - Secondary responsibility in applying MVC pattern in packages (making sure code between view and model are connected by